qthiendev/resume/README.md

 git clone https://github.com/qthiendev/Resume.git
 ```

-Open the `index.html` file in your browser to view the CV.
+Open the `index.html` file in your browser to view the.

 ---